MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   HRESULT add_WebTextureReceived(
       [in] ICoreWebView2StagingTextureStreamWebTextureReceivedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);
-  /// Remove listener for receiving texture stream.
+  /// Remove listener for WebTextureReceived event.
   HRESULT remove_WebTextureReceived([in] EventRegistrationToken token);
   /// Event handler for stopping of the receiving texture stream.
   /// It is expected that the host releases any holding handle/resource from